-As well as fundraising, National Fertility Awareness week is all about raising awareness of fertility issues.
+As well as fundraising, Fertility Week is all about raising awareness of fertility issues.

 Why do we need to raise awareness?

 First: to get the message out about fertility issues; both the prevalence and how people are affected.
 Approximately one in six couples in the UK have a medical problem which means they cannot have a baby without medical help, and fertility problems have an incredibly far-reaching and devastating impact on everybody affected; that’s why it’s so important to raise awareness.